Apprenticeship in Germany: Infrastructure

 In Germany, there are 342 recognized trades (Ausbildungsberufe) for which an apprenticeship can be completed.
 They include for example doctor's assistant, banker, dispensing optician, plumber or oven builder.
 The dual system means that apprentices spend about 50–70% of their time in companies and the rest in formal education.
 Depending on the profession, they may work for three to four days a week in the company and then spend one or two days at a vocational school (Berufsschule).
 This is usually the case for trade and craftspeople.
 For other professions, usually which require more theoretical learning, the working and school times take place blockwise e.g., in a 12–18 weeks interval.
 These Berufsschulen have been part of the education system since the 19th century.

 Popularity

 In 2001, two-thirds of young people aged under 22 began an apprenticeship, and 78% of them completed it, meaning that approximately 51% of all young people under 22 have completed an apprenticeship.
 One in three companies offered apprenticeships in 2003, in 2004 the government signed a pledge with industrial unions that all companies except very small ones must take on apprentices.

+In 2021, 32% of 15-19 year-old upper‑secondary students in Germany were enrolled in vocational programmes.

 The latent decrease of the German population due to low birth rates is now causing a lack of young people available to start an apprenticeship.
 The number of companies offering an apprenticeship is also decreasing, shrinking from 25 to 20 percent between 2011 and 2016.
 Parts of employers also complain about people lacking maturity required to start an apprenticeship today, which however ignores the case that expectations towards apprenticeship starters were lower in previous generations.